cluesblues/teamcity-documentation/topics/python.md

 Launch the [Flake8](https://pypi.org/project/flake8/) wrapper.

-You can specify a path to the Python file in the additional arguments.
+To filter the scope of processed files, you can specify a path to the Python file in the additional arguments.

 </td>

 <td>

-Enter `docs\conf.py` as an argument to check the `conf.py` file for errors.
+Optionally, enter `docs\conf.py` as an argument to check the `conf.py` file for errors.

 </td>